Advanced DIY Privacy for Every Woman

 VULNERABILITIES

 These phones constantly give out information about your location through calls, texts and other services.
 Mobile and landline network providers, and well-equipped third-parties may have access to the call, text and data information that passes through their networks, though this may be difficult to access unless your abuser is considerably influential.
-Information about who you call can be used to build a revealing personal profile.
+Information about who you call can be used to build a

 GPS enabled phones share embedded information in photos, SMS messages, and internet requests such as location.
 You can receive malware through opening links in text messages, or MMS.
 Switching off the phone DOES NOT make it completely safe from surveillance unless the battery is removed.
 Unless you know your abuser/stalker works in intelligence or knows people who do, do not remove the battery in case you need your phone in an emergency.